Understanding the Role of Retaliation in Wrongful Termination Cases

 What Are Signs of Retaliation?

-Retaliatory actions are any adverse action that an employer takes against an employee as punishment for engaging in a protected activity:
+Retaliatory actions are any adverse action that an employer takes against an employee as punishment for engaging in a protected activity.
+Unlawful forms of retaliation include:

 White notes that of all adverse employment actions, termination is the most adverse.
-Employers will claim a valid reason for the adverse action—such as poor performance or business needs—and it’s the employee’s burden to show that the employer actually fired them in retaliation using a wide range of evidence, from text messages to employment documents to emails.
+Employers will claim a valid reason for the adverse action, such as poor performance or business needs.
+It’s the employee’s burden to show that the employer actually fired them in retaliation using a wide range of evidence, from text messages to employment documents to emails.

 What Legal Protections Exist Against Retaliation?

-Several federal laws provide protections against employment retaliation, including:
+Several federal laws provide protection against employment retaliation.
+Federal anti-retaliation laws include:

 Depending on the nature of your retaliation claim and the statute under which you plan to take legal action, you’ll have to file a retaliation complaint with the appropriate government agency first.

 For example, suppose your employer retaliated against you for acting as a whistleblower.
 In that case, you must file a complaint with the Department of Labor’s Occupational Safety and Health Administration (OSHA) before suing.
-Likewise, if you were retaliated against for reporting discrimination or sexual harassment under Title VII, you must file a complaint with the EEOC before getting the green light to sue.
+Likewise, if your employer demoted you for reporting discrimination or sexual harassment under Title VII, you must file a complaint with the EEOC before getting the green light to sue.

 Additionally, “Some statutes don’t even require administrative exhaustion.
 You have to look at the federal or state statute you’re suing under for specifics.
 For example, if you’re suing under a labor law or a health labor code section, there is typically no exhaustion required.
 However, there may be a caveat, particularly if you’re suing a governmental entity.
 With a governmental entity, certain tort claim requirements have to be met.”